lucasdamasceno96/zip2pdf/README.md

 ## Architecture Overview

-This project follows a layered architecture to separate concerns, making it easier to maintain and test:
+This project maintains a logical layered architecture to separate concerns, implemented within a simplified file structure:

--   **Handler Layer (`cmd/zip2pdf`)**: Responsible for parsing command-line arguments and handling user interaction.
-It's the entry point of the application.
+-   **Handler Layer (`cmd/main.go`)**: This is the entry point of the application.
+It is responsible for parsing command-line arguments and handling all user interaction.

+-   **Internal Logic (`internal/`)**: All core logic resides within the `internal` package, with responsibilities separated by file:
--   **Service Layer (`internal/service`)**: Contains the core business logic.
-It orchestrates the other layers to perform the conversion workflow (extract then generate).
+    -   **`service.go`**: Acts as the **Service Layer**.
+It orchestrates the conversion process, calling the utility handlers in the correct order (first extract, then generate).
--   **Data/Utility Layers (`internal/archiver`, `internal/generator`)**: These layers handle specific tasks. `archiver` deals with zip file extraction, and `generator` deals with PDF creation.
+    -   **`zip_handler.go`**: A utility component responsible solely for extracting `.zip` files.
+    -   **`pdf_handler.go`**: A utility component responsible solely for generating the PDF document from a directory structure.

 ## Prerequisites